realworldocaml/book/other-notes/03a-example-ascii-table.md

   render header rows
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-And we can now use this interface for rewriting `print_langs` in a way
+And we can rewrite `print_langs` to use this new interface as follows.
-that solves the problems I mentioned earlier.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 let print_langs langs =